-The amended rule is designed to enhance efficiency, to prevent market and liquidity risk arising from unsettled securities trades, and ensure a coordinated and expeditious transition by market participants to a shortened standard settlement cycle.
-Compliance with the amended rule by broker-dealers will be required beginning on 5 September 2017.
+The amended rule is designed to enhance efficiency, to prevent market and liquidity risk arising from unsettled securities trades and ensure a coordinated and expeditious transition by market participants to a shortened standard settlement cycle.
+Compliance with the amended rule by broker-dealers will be required beginning on September 5, 2017.
 The SEC further stated that T+1 and end-of-day settlement cycles may be considered in the future.

-For further detail, see the SEC's press release at:
+For further detail, see the SEC's press release, which is available at: